Lance Berkman: New York Yankees (2010)

 On July 31, 2010, Berkman was traded to the New York Yankees for minor leaguers Jimmy Paredes and Mark Melancon.
-He served as both a designated hitter and back-up first baseman during his tenure with New York.
+He served as both a designated hitter and backup first baseman during his tenure with New York.
 During the 2010 ALCS, Berkman served first base for the rest of the post-season when Mark Teixeira went on the disabled list due to a hamstring injury.
 The Yankees eventually lost the ALCS to the Texas Rangers in 6 games.

 The Yankees announced on October 27 that the club declined to exercise their option for Berkman for 2011.

 St. Louis Cardinals (2011–2012)

 2011 season: Comeback and World Series championship

 Berkman was under contract with the Cardinals for the 2011 and 2012 seasons.
-An advertisement was made of him because he was unable to wear no. 17, and many other numbers, as they were all retired.

-On July 5, 2011, Berkman hit his 350th career home run, and his long-ball was the second farthest home run ever hit in the new Busch Stadium.

 2011 became a comeback year for Berkman, as he was one of the team leaders in batting average, home runs and RBI.
 He was named the NL Comeback Player of the Year.
-Berkman would also finish 7th in NL MVP voting, the sixth and final time he would finish inside the top ten in MVP voting.
+Berkman also finished 7th in NL MVP voting, the sixth and final time he would finish inside the top ten in MVP voting.

 Berkman made key contributions in Game 6 of the 2011 World Series against the Texas Rangers.
 He hit his first home run in a World Series game in the first inning and in the ninth, with St. Louis down to their final strike before elimination, Berkman was driven home followed by Albert Pujols after a game-tying 2-run triple by David Freese.
 After Texas scored two runs in the top of the tenth and Ryan Theriot hit a run-scoring groundout, Berkman hit a two-out two-strike RBI single scoring Jon Jay to tie the game.
 Berkman won his first World Series championship as the Cardinals defeated the Texas Rangers in the series in 7 games.